AlphaLaser/ParaTools/README.md

 ParaTools is an app that takes a paragraph as an input and gives you the choice to perform the following functions :

+(You can also enter a URL and it will extract the main text from the website)

 - Convert the **text to audio** so that you can hear how it sounds

 - Return a User friendly **summary** of the whole paragraph